 An example fit is shown in Fig. 5 for the cumulative charge distribution for DOM (1,1).
-The collected charge distribution is shown in the black histogram, while the convolutional fit is shown as the black line (scaled by the residual).
-The extracted SPE template (also scaled by the residual) for this DOM is shown in red.
-The 2PE component from the fit is shown in blue.
+The collected charge distribution is shown in the black histogram, while the convolutional fit is shown as the black line (multiplied by the residual).
+The extracted SPE template (also multiplied by the residual) for this DOM is shown in blue.

-The mean value and 1σ spread of the fit parameters, excluding Exp1, for the IceCube and DeepCore detectors are shown in Table 1 and Table 2 respectively.
+The mean value and 1σ spread of the fit parameters, excluding Exp1, for the IceCube and DeepCore detectors are shown in Table 1 and Table 2, respectively.